inasafe/inasafe-doc/docs/source/user-docs/application-help/openstreetmap_downloader.rst

 * Use QGIS to zoom in to the area for which you want building data to be retrieved.
 * Check the output directory is correct.
-Note that the saved dataset will be called buildings.shp (and its associated files).
+Note that the saved datasets will be called buildings.shp and roads.shp (and their associated files).
 * Press the :guilabel:`OK Button` and wait for the data to be retrieved.